microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

 	_Specifying sampling parameters_

-1. Wait a few seconds for sampling to complete, and when you are notified that the sample data can be downloaded, click to download it.
+1. Wait for sampling to complete, and when you are notified that the sample data can be downloaded, click to download it.

 	![Data sampling completed](Images/sample-data-3.png)